UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_16.md

 problems but we can also use this decision tree algorithm for regression problems.

-We can also use the decision tree algorithm for regression problems.

 Instead of using Gini (which we briefly mentioned this in previous slides), we can use
 <a href="https://scikit-learn.org/stable/modules/tree.html#mathematical-formulation" target="_blank">some